Josh Smith Player Props: Rangers vs. Tigers

-Josh Smith is available when the Texas Rangers take on Matt Manning and the Detroit Tigers at Globe Life Field Tuesday at 8:05 PM ET.
+The Texas Rangers, including Josh Smith (.222 slugging percentage in past 10 games, including zero homers), take on starter Reese Olson and the Detroit Tigers at Globe Life Field, Thursday at 2:05 PM ET.

-He returns to action for the first time since June 15, when he went 0-for-3 against the Angels.
+In his previous game, he reached base in his only plate appearance against the Tigers.

 Josh Smith Game Info & Props vs. the Tigers